Big Brother (British TV series) series 6

-Big Brother 2005, also known as Big Brother 6, was the sixth series of the British reality television series Big Brother.
-The show followed sixteen contestants, known as housemates, who were isolated from the outside world for an extended period of time in a custom built House.
-Each week, one or more of the housemates were evicted by a public vote.
+Big Brother 2005, also known as Big Brother 6, is the sixth series of the British reality television series Big Brother.
+The show followed sixteen contestants, known as housemates, who were isolated from the outside world for an extended period in a custom-built House.
+One or more housemates were evicted by a public vote each week.
 The last remaining housemate, Anthony Hutton, was declared the winner, winning a cash prize of £50,000.
-Runner-up Eugene Sully also won the same amount during a task, two days before the final.
+Runner-up Eugene Sully also won the same amount during a task two days before the final.

-The series launched on Channel 4 on 27 May 2005 and ended on 12 August 2005, lasting 78 days – the fifth longest British edition of Big Brother to date.
+The series launched on Channel 4 on 27 May 2005 and ended on 12 August 2005, lasting 78 days – the fifth longest British edition of Big Brother.
 Davina McCall returned as presenter for her sixth consecutive year.
-Thirteen housemates entered on launch night, with an additional three being introduced in the fourth week.
-The series was watched by an average of 4.6 million viewers, the fourth highest viewed series of the show to date (joint with Big Brother 4).
+Thirteen housemates entered on launch night, with three more being introduced in the fourth week.
+An average of 4.6 million viewers watched the series, the fourth highest viewed series of the show to date (joint with Big Brother 4).

-Big Brother 6 was the subject of viewer complaints and press attention regarding a variety of controversial scenes.
+Big Brother 6 received viewer complaints and press attention for various controversial scenes.

 Production

 Announcement and promotion

 The sixth series of Big Brother was first confirmed in 2002, when Channel 4 made a deal with franchise owner Endemol to keep the show on the air until at least 2005.
-In early 2005, Channel 4 confirmed that Big Brother would return for its sixth series in the summer of that year.
+In early 2005, Channel 4 confirmed that Big Brother would return for its sixth series in the summer.
 After speculation that the "evil" theme from the previous series would not return, executive producer Sharon Powers told the press that Big Brother would "continue to be evil this year".

 For the fifth year in a row, Channel 4 commissioned graphic designer Daniel Eatock to create the "Big Brother eye".
 The eye was a sliced mirror of alternating black and blue strips, in reality, two eyes on top of each other.
 It was publicly revealed on 30 April 2005.
 Promotional material included an art installation of the eye at the Truman Brewery in East London, constructed out of over 1000 cardboard boxes (some of which contained televisions).

-On 9 May 2005, Channel 4 began airing countdown bumpers, eighteen days before the launch.
+On 9 May 2005, Channel 4 began airing countdown bumpers eighteen days before the launch.